collec-science/collec-science/documentation/webservices/sampleWriteEn.md

 The API also creates referents, stations or campaigns if they do not exist beforehand.

+If the UID or main identifier of the container is specified, the entry transaction will also be created.

 ## Identification

 Consult this document to create the API user, generate a token and give him the appropriate rights: [Identification for web services](index.php?module=swidentification_en)